University of Mississippi vs Alcorn State University

 The Verdict

-University of Mississippi significantly outperforms Alcorn State University on financial ROI (65 vs 16).
-The 49-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Alcorn State University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Mississippi.
+On the money, this one isn't close: University of Mississippi clearly outperforms Alcorn State University (65 vs 16), a 49-point gap driven by better earnings for what graduates paid.
+Unless Alcorn State University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Mississippi.

 Want to personalize these numbers?